master4709/Mafia---Java/README.md

 2) Once Java is Installed:
 * Windows: Run MafiaWindows.bat
 * Mac or Linux: Run MafiaLinux.bat
+* On Eclipse via File -Import Projects from File System...
+  -Select the correct directory for Mafia and press finish -Open Mafia/src/run/RunMafia.java in the package explorer -Press the Green Button

 ##### Set up notes ######

 * There is only one CONFIG in this version
-* For upcomming versions, a CONFIG file will be introduced to keep track of languages/alternate themes
+* For upcoming versions, a CONFIG file will be introduced to keep track of languages/alternate themes
 * We use the test game feature to skip the player setup